Take a look at the infographic below to learn more about pica.

 Pica is Latin for “magpie”, a bird known for eating whatever is put in front of it.
 Those suffering from pica, whether children or adults, are – much like a magpie – compelled to eat non-food items including clay, paper, ice chips, plaster, cigarette ashes and even clothing.

 Many psychologists and doctors believe that pica is a form of obsessive compulsive disorder; however, this theory is not the only one that has been bandied about by medical professionals perplexed by the syndrome.
 Still, they can all agree on one fact: Pica incidences are on the rise.

-While other eating disorders like anorexia and bulimia seem to have stabilized or lessened over the past generation, pica appears to have gained prominence in the general population..
+While other eating disorders such as anorexia and bulimia seem to have stabilized or lessened over the past generation, pica appears to have gained prominence in the general population.

 What Causes Pica?